Fanger53/weather-app/README.md

 <p align="center">

   <br>
-   TWeather App is an App for To  see How Is The Weather
+   The Weather App is an App for To  see How Is The Weather
 </p>

 <p align="center">